temporalio/edu-appdatasec-python-code/exercises/custom-converter/README.md

   The `payload encoding is not supported` message is normal — the Temporal Cluster itself can't use the `Decode` function directly without a Codec Server, which you'll create in the next exercise.
-In the meantime, you have successfully implemented Custom Data Conversion, and in the next step, you'll add another feature.
+In the meantime, you have successfully customized your Data Converter with a codec, and in the next step, you'll add more features to it.

 ## Part B: Implement a Failure Converter

 1. The next feature you may add is a Failure Converter.
-Failure messages and stack traces are not encoded as codec-capable Payloads by default; you must explicitly enable encoding these common attributes on failures.
-If your errors might contain sensitive information, you can encrypt the message and stack trace by configuring the default Failure Converter to use your encoded attributes, in which case it moves your message and stack_trace fields to a Payload that's run through your codec.
 To do this, you add a `failure_converter_class` option to your `Client.connect()` call.
 Make this change to `client.Dial()` where it is used in both `starter.py` and `worker.py`, as you did before.